-The FRP wharf was constructed using Wagners Composite Fibre Technologies FRP girders acting compositely with an FRP reinforced concrete deck utilising Earth Friendly Concrete (EFC).
+icubed have been involved with designing, testing and overseeing construction of the 252m long, 16m wide wharf, which was constructed using Wagners Composite Fibre Technologies FRP girders, acting compositely with an FRP reinforced concrete deck utilising Earth Friendly Concrete (EFC).
 The combination of these materials provides a completely non-ferrous construction solution for extreme durability.

-The construction of this project is a milestone for both icubed and Wagners as there are no Australian Standards on the design of reinforced slabs or structures using FRP materials. icubed decided to design the wharf using the Canadian Structures code as their research into FRP slabs is at the forefront of the developing technology.
+The construction of this project is a milestone for both icubed and Wagners, as there are no Australian Standards on the design of reinforced slabs or structures using FRP materials. icubed chose to design the wharf using the Canadian Structures code, as their research into FRP slabs is at the forefront of the developing technology.

 Photo credit: icubed consulting wishes to thank Russell Genrich and Wagner’s Group Holding for the use of the photo of the first vessel arriving at the wharf.